-This study will help you understand the complexities and challenges Elizabeth I faced during her rule.
+This study guide will help you to understand the complexities and challenges that Elizabeth I faced during her rule.
 You will investigate themes such as power, law and order, government, religion, and economy and society.
-This course will enable you to develop the historical skills of causation and consequence, and encourage you to question critical sources.
+This guide will enable you to develop the historical thinking skills of causation and consequence, similarity and difference, and change and continuity.